 An introduction to forensic anthropology, the subspecialty of biological anthropology that focuses on human identification in medico-legal contexts.
 This course builds on the content from Human Osteology and covers the basic methodology for estimating sex, age, ancestry, stature, trauma, pathology, and time since death.
 Prerequisite: ANT 3333

 This course will focus on the ethnography of aboriginal peoples.
 It will cover such areas of culture as kinship, political systems, social organization, religion, and the interaction between aboriginal people and non-aboriginal people.

 This course will focus on gender as a primary organizing principle of society and explore how these categories get created, reproduced and transformed.
 Topics of discussion will include the social position of women and men in the family, changing social, economic, and political ideologies with respect to gender and the construction and reproduction of gender inequality from a global perspective.

-Explores the history of archaeological thought since the eighteenth century (including evolution, cultural history, and processualism) and concludes with contemporary theory (postprocessualism and feminism).
-Prerequisites: ANT 2200, ANT 3305
+Exploration of the methods and techniques used in the curation and analysis of cultural materials recovered from archaeological investigations through the discussion of the history of archaeological thought from the eighteenth century (evolution, cultural history, and processualism) to contemporary theory (postprocessualism and feminism) Prerequisites: ANT 2200, ANT 3305

 Anthropological examination of a designated topic of special and/or current interest and importance that is generally not covered in regularly offered courses in the department.